Ezequiel294/dotfiles/README.md

 35. Select the first boot option in Grub

-36. Log in with your user
+36. Login with your user

 37. Install KDE Plasma desktop envirorment
 ```bash